 How to determine Bug Severity?

-- Once the defect has been isolated and identified, it can be examined to evaluate severity.
+- Once the defect has been isolated and identified, it can be examined to evaluate its severity.

 What is Bug Priority?

 Bug priority refers to how urgently a bug needs to be fixed and eliminated from the website or app in question.
 Basically, it’s a measure of how the bug should be prioritized in the debugging hierarchy.
-Correctly assigning bug priority is integral to successfully planning a software development life cycle.
+Correctly assigning bug priority is integral to planning a software development life cycle successfully.

 Levels of bug priority: